 Andy McNiel, MA, currently serves as the Chief Executive Officer for the National Alliance for Grieving Children (NAGC).
 In his role as CEO, Andy serves the childhood bereavement field as a national fundraiser, thought leader, and ambassador for issues related to childhood bereavement support, traveling extensively throughout the United States.
 Andy has served as a non-profit manager and leader throughout his career, and has provided support and counseling to bereaved children, teenagers, and adults in a variety of support settings.
 He is a nationally recognized presenter and trainer, using a balance of humor, teaching, and facilitating on a variety of topics related to strategic planning, non-profit leadership, childhood bereavement support, adult bereavement issues, and group facilitation.
 He holds a BA in Religion and MA in Counseling.

-Pamela Gabbay, MA, FT is a childhood bereavement consultant and adjunct faculty member at Brandman University.
+Pamela Gabbay is a childhood bereavement consultant and adjunct faculty member at Brandman University.
 She is part of the national Training Corps for the American Foundation for Suicide Prevention.
-Formerly, Pamela was the Director of the Mourning Star Center for Grieving Children.
+Formerly, Dr. Gabbay was the Director of the Mourning Star Center for Grieving Children.
 She created and served as the Camp Director for Camp Erin, Palm Springs, a bereavement camp for children in Southern California.
-Pamela served two terms on the Board of Directors of the National Alliance for Grieving Children.
-Formerly, she was the President of the Southern California Chapter of the Association for Death Education and Counseling.
-Pamela earned her Master’s degree in Cognitive Psychology from Claremont Graduate University and was awarded the Fellow in Thanatology by the Association for Death Education and Counseling.
-She is currently pursuing a Doctor of Education degree in Organizational Leadership from Brandman University.
+She served two terms on the Board of Directors of the National Alliance for Grieving Children.
+Dr. Gabbay served as the President of the Southern California Chapter of the Association for Death Education and Counseling.
+She earned a Doctor of Education degree in Organizational Leadership from Brandman University.
+She enjoys life with her husband, Richard, and her two children, Megan and Josh.